MichielsenM/FOAM/docs/Configuration.md

           'logg': \<float\>, 'logg_err': \<float\>, 'logL': \<float\>, 'logL_err':\<float\>, 'primary_pulsates':\<boolean\>}  <br>
     Set one of the observables Teff, logg, logL to None to not use that observable.

 - isocloud_grid_directory
 >   type: string <br>
     default: None <br>
     The path to the isocloud grid directory.
+This grid of MESA history files should be constructed in the same way as the regular grid described in [walkthrough](./Walkthrough.md), but only needs the history files.
+This can be the same theoretical grid as the main one that is used, but can also be an additional grid that is sparser and covers a larger range in stellar masses, since the binary companion might not fall within a grid that is more focussed on the pulsating star.

 ### Other settings
 - debugging